ayufan/gitlab-ci-multi-runner/docs/configuration/advanced-configuration.md

 ## The [runners.virtualbox] section

 This defines the VirtualBox parameters.
+This executor relies on `vboxmanage` as executable to control VirtualBox machines so you have to adjust your `PATH` environment variable on Windows hosts:
+`PATH=%PATH%;C:\Program Files\Oracle\VirtualBox`.

 | Parameter | Explanation |
 | --------- | ----------- |